Frank Noonan

-Frank Noonan was formerly State Police Commissioner for the Pennsylvania State Police.
+Francis (Frank) Noonan is an American former law enforcement officer who served as Commissioner of the Pennsylvania State Police.
 Noonan began his career in 1971 as an agent for the Federal Bureau of Investigation.
 Following his retirement from the FBI in 1998, Noonan was appointed as Northeast Regional Director for the Attorney General's Bureau of Narcotics Investigation.
 After 11 years as Regional Director, Noonan was promoted to Chief of Criminal Investigations for the Office of Attorney General in July 2009.